TL;DR

 That's where the inner loop in the Net Promoter System comes in.
 It flips the script by giving frontline employees the power to respond immediately.
 When a customer leaves feedback—especially negative—it's routed directly to the right team member who can follow up quickly, resolve the issue, and turn frustration into loyalty.
 It's a reliable way to act on feedback before churn becomes inevitable.

-Unlike the outer loop, which drives systemic improvements across teams and departments, the inner loop process is all about the individual customer—their voice, their experience, and their resolution.
+Unlike the outer loop in net promoter system, which drives systemic improvements across teams and departments, the inner loop process is all about the individual customer—their voice, their experience, and their resolution.
 It creates a fast, human touchpoint that turns insight into immediate action.

 And here's the thing: customers don't expect perfection—they expect responsiveness.
 The fastest way to earn trust and build lasting loyalty isn't through apology emails or coupons.
 It's by showing customers their feedback matters and taking real steps to fix the problem.